jespertheend/fake-imports/README.md

 ```

 If you want to write tests for the `readAndReturn()` call, there is no way to prevent the `initConnection()` from being called.
-Ideally, a problem like this would prompt you to rewrite your code so that no modules have any side effects, but this isn't always feasible.
+Ideally, a problem like this would prompt you to rewrite your code to use dependency injection, but this doesn't always make sense.

 This module was created to solve this problem.
 By allowing you to replace the contents of an imported file,
 you can change its behavior, or prevent it from doing anything at all.